Senecio jacobaea, L.

 Cutting and stem removal at the early flowering stage reduces seed production but does not destroy the plant.
 Cut plants left lying in the field are a serious risk to grazing animals and may still set seed.
 These should be removed and burned.

 A combination of fencing to reduce suitable areas where ragwort can become established, cutting to prevent the plant from seeding and herbicide is probably the most effective.
 It is important to remove or burn all collected vegetation.

 There is evidence to suggest that T. Jacobaeae, cinnabar moth and L. jacobaeae ragwort flea-beetle can be used as a suitable biological control.

 Common Ragwort is also susceptible to the systemic herbicide triclopyr.
-Triclopyr is the active ingredient in Kaskara, Icade and Synero.
-These are selective herbicides that are particularly effective at controlling woody weeds such as Brambles, Buddleia, Rhododendron, Sycamore and Ash trees as well as difficult-to-control weeds such as Giant Hogweed and Japanese Knotweed.
+Triclopyr is the active ingredient in Icade.
+This selective herbicide is particularly effective at controlling woody weeds such as Brambles, Buddleia, Rhododendron, Sycamore and Ash trees as well as difficult-to-control weeds such as Giant Hogweed and Japanese Knotweed.
 The benefit of spraying with a selective herbicide is that grasses that are present will not be affected and can happily recolonise the area occupied by the Common Ragwort once it has died.

 Domestic Weed Killer

-There are currently no herbicides that do not require the person applying the herbicide to be in possession of a valid pesticide application licence.
+There are currently no herbicides for treatment of ragwort that do not require the person applying the herbicide to be in possession of a valid pesticide application licence.
 Cultural management is the only option available.